 The purposes of this study are: 1. to better understand how Parkinson disease and parkinsonism affects balance, walking, cognition and brain connections and 2. to investigate how exercise and education might help improve quality of life.

-We will be studying subjects with Parkinson's disease and subjects with vascular parkinsonism (i.e., short steps, unsteadiness and difficulty lifting feet off the floor).
+We will be studying people with Parkinson's disease and people with vascular parkinsonism (i.e., short steps, unsteadiness and difficulty lifting feet off the floor).

 50 - 90

 For subjects participating in Exercise and Education intervention participation will be for 12 weeks of intervention and also 2 days of testing before, half way through and after intervention (so spanning a total of 15 weeks).